 If you still don’t have clear what is onboarding and are confused about the differences between onboarding vs orientation, it’s time to brush up on the ins and outs of onboarding.
 As a human resources manager, it’s your duty to take responsibility for onboarding and be well versed in the process!

 Do you know how to design the best onboarding plan to incorporate new employees?
 How about which tools to use when facilitating the process?
+Before the process even begins, it is necessary to understand the reasons why onboarding exists.

 - To teach the new employee the internal policies of the company (the norms, roles, legal, security, etc.).